-Bookkeeping is important and whilst not complicated it needs to be done right.
+Rental property bookkeeping is important and needs to be done right.

 Good bookkeeping is the backbone of any business.
 This is the same when it comes to managing rental properties.
-There are three main reasons it’s important.
-Understanding your property’s performance and ROI (return on investment), calculating claimable expenses, and auditing by the IRS (or other tax bodies).
+It helps you understand your property’s performance and ROI (return on investment), calculate claimable expenses, and avoid auditing by the IRS (or other tax bodies).

 Our very first tip is to create a separate bank account for your business transactions.
 This should come with its own debit or credit card.
 Any expenses relatable to your property can come out of this account, and any income you receive from your property will go into this account.

-This is actually a legal requirement if you are an LLC.
+Though not technically a legal requirement, it is strongly recommended to use separate bank accounts if you are an LLC for both liability protection and tax reporting.
 But even if you’re not an LLC, keeping your personal expenses and your business expenses together is not a great idea.